Italy’s #1 tourist destination can offer cost savings for travelers…

 Another perk to traveling off-peak is the pricing on hotels (even luxury ones), which offer reduced pricing or even complimentary nights with certain bookings.
 A little investigating on the actual hotel’s website could mean deep savings versus using third party booking engines.

 Anywhere travelers go in Italy, there’s never a bad meal to be had there.
 Especially, in Rome, where neighborhood trattorias are plentiful and reasonable.
 For pizza and pasta lovers, local eateries are insanely good.
+Not to mention reasonable local gelato shops, sometimes offering mid-day specials.
 Needless to say, one won’t starve in Roma!

 There are two sites I always check out for touring the city.
 Walks of Italy and Tours By Locals.
 Some tours can be pricy on their own, but when working with group tour companies such as these examples, there can be discounts.
 For history buffs, spending a little extra on a guided tour, can mean the difference between what a traveler takes back in knowledge or not.
 Often times there are promo codes offered to maximize cost savings.
 Also, check out the Omnia Pass multi-pass for discounts and fast track to major attractions.